Marriage & Faith

 The verse is only nine words in English: “And the man and his wife were both naked, and were not ashamed” (Genesis 2:25).
 It sits at the very end of the second creation account, right before the serpent enters the garden and everything fractures.
 It is easy to read past it as a quaint detail — an anthropological note about prelapsarian nudity.
 But John Paul II, across the early audiences of his Theology of the Body, treated this single verse as nothing less than the interpretive key to everything that follows.

 What Genesis 2:25 describes is not the absence of clothing.
 It is the presence of a particular kind of gaze — what JPII called the “original experience” of the body.
+This reading is foundational to his entire Theology of the Body; if you want the broader framework it sits inside, our guide to Theology of the Body and marital intimacy offers a full introduction.
 In that experience, seeing and being seen carried no threat.
 The man looked at the woman and saw her — not her utility, not her body as separate from her person, not an object for consumption.
 He saw her, entirely.
 And she saw him, entirely.
 And neither felt the slightest instinct to hide.

 This is not a description of naïveté.
 It is a description of integrity.
 The gaze was pure because the heart was pure, and the heart was pure because sin had not yet introduced the fracture that makes us capable of looking at another person and seeing a thing to be used rather than a person to be loved.